 1 Introducing Zig

 In this chapter, I want to introduce you to the world of Zig.
 Zig is a very young language that is being actively developed.
-As a consequence, it’s world is still very wild and to be explored.
+As a consequence, its world is still very wild and to be explored.
 This book is my attempt to help you on your personal journey for understanding and exploring the exciting world of Zig.

 1.1 What is Zig?